+We believe this is a mistake.
 An alert is a demand.
-It breaks your attention and pulls you out of your life, forcing you to react to a situation on the system's terms, not your own.
-Even when nothing is wrong, the possibility of an alert creates a low-level hum of anxiety.
-It makes you a passenger in your own safety.
+It breaks your attention and pulls you out of your life, forcing you to react on the system’s terms, not your own.
+The emotional labor of creators is already high; adding a stream of notifications only increases it.

 Instead of pushing information out, it provides a place for you to come in.